seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 	                    y.spacing: spacing[1]})
 ```

 Up to this point, our full expression `[stencil] + src_term + rec_term` only contains placeholders for the modeling parameters, such as number of grid points and sampling intervals.
 Only now, when we want to generate the actual code, those placeholders need to be filled in with concrete values.
-The `subs` keyword argument takes those modeling parameters as an input and, at code generation time, substitues the placeholders with the parameters.
+The `subs` keyword argument takes those modeling parameters as an input and, at code generation time, substitutes the placeholders with the parameters.
 Once the modeling operator is created, we can access the generated C code with `op_fw.ccode`.
 There is no need to explicitly define time loops in Python, since Devito infers the modeling time from the `TimeData` objects directly and automatically generates those time loops in the C code.

 ####Figure:{#Cgen}
 ![Generated C code](Figures/ccode-crop.png)